Chapter 2, data visualization using the grammar of graphics

 The plot above shows a data visualization with 2 geoms/layers:

-• the geom_point shows the life expectancy, fertility rate, and region of all countries in 1975.
+geom_pointshows the life expectancy, fertility rate, and region of all countries in 1975. - the

 The addition of the geom_path shows how the countries changed over time.
 In particular, it shows that most countries moved to the right and down, meaning higher life expectancy and lower fertility rate.
 However, there are some exceptions.
 For example, the two East Asian countries in the bottom left suffered a decrease in life expectancy over this period.
 And there are some countries which showed an increased fertility rate.